kamrik/IntroText/labs/lab_02.md

 ## 2. Accept the Assignment on GitHub Classroom page
  - Open the
    [assignment invitation link](https://classroom.github.com/a/oUg7dnXT)
-   in a new tab and accept the assignment.
+   in a new tab and accept the assignment
- - You will need to select your own id/email from the list
- - This will associate your GitHub username with your GBC id/email for the rest of this semester (if you select the wrong one by mistake, email the profs to fix this)
+ - Select your own student id from the list.
+This will associate your GitHub username with your GBC id for the rest of this semester (if you select the wrong one by mistake, email the profs to fix this)
  - A new repository will be created for you, this repository belongs to the `comp1238w25` organization and the address will look like
  `github.com/comp1238w25/lab2-username`